 The CGC vision is God-sourced, e.g., theologically informed, rooted, attuned, and imagined.
-Therefore, whatever business we are in, it’s defined by God’s mission on Earth as it is in Heaven.
+Therefore, whatever business we are in, it’s defined by God’s mission on Earth as it is in heaven.
 The inspiration for our vocational identity as a faith community draws from the rich tradition found in the Hebrew Scriptures and New Testament, especially the Gospels (good news) – in dialogue with the expansive wisdom of the sciences, the arts and other God-given fields of inquiry including contemplation.

 Having “church” as part of our name makes the next statement interesting.
 However, a God-sourced vision leads us to conclude that local churches are not in the church business.
 The church is not the protagonist of its own story.
 We are in the abundant life business through Christ (John 10:10) for the interconnected life, including human beings, on earth as it is in heaven.
 Meaning, the local church is a creation for the Creation.

-Capital “C” Creation here for us refers to all interconnected life including Homo sapiens!
+Capital “C” Creation here for us refers to all interconnected life including ever evolving human beings!
 From people and plants to planets and pulsars, energy and ecosystems, atoms to super-novas, cells and continents, souls to societies: our motivation is to heal the earth.
 (Check out this article, A Beloved Earth Community: Christian Mission in an Ecological Age.)

-- to make a self-interested religious sect nor dot the landscape with sanctioned spaces within its particular religious brand,
+- to make a self-interested religious sect nor dot the landscape with sanctioned, sentimentalized spaces within its particular religious brand,

-- to establish human empires legitimated by any one religion, including Christianity, nor God,
+- to establish human empires legitimated by any one socially-constructed cultural myth nor religious system,

 - to shelter good, spiritually-qualifying people from the rest of the interconnected life on Earth nor provide the lure of an escape route to some metaphysically, other-worldly paradise in the future,

 Good works and vocation (love) exist for the earth and one’s neighbor, not for eternity and God.
 (Wingren, Luther on Vocation, 10)

-God’s business, our concern and call: How do we do this?
+God’s business is our concern and call: How do we do this?

 We are making the case that a life worth living means to value as Christ valued life on earth as it is in heaven.
 Cultivating a life like this entails a lifelong process of personal formation and transformative partnership for good.
 (Check this out: The Universal Christ by Richard Rohr sums this up well if you’re curious.)